minnay/minnayao.github.io/ansible/testing.md

 ---
 class: center, middle, inverse
-# If writing some degree of basic validation of your application into your playbooks, they will run every time you deploy.
+# basic validation of your application in your playbooks will run .red[every time] you deploy.

 ---
 class: center, middle, inverse